ubclaunchpad/PromoPal-backend/README.md

 ## Local development with Docker

-Follow the docker instructions on the global `README.md`.
 Please note that you must shut down the Docker containers if you intend on testing locally without Docker afterwards.